outsidedav/swift/machine_learning/conversation.md

 ## Step 1.
 Downloading and building dependencies
 {: #download-and-build-dependencies}

-1. Using your favorite text editor, create a new filed named `Cartfile` in the root directory of your project (where your `.xcodeproj` file is located).
+1. Using your favorite text editor, create a new file named `Cartfile` in the root directory of your project (where your `.xcodeproj` file is located).
 2. Add a line to specify the Watson Swift SDK as a dependency:

   ```